Great way to get kids to try fish. The oiliness of the salmon works so well with the marinade/sauce, plus a crunchy, sharp salad.

 - 2 tbsp olive oil

-- Place the mirin, soy, miso paste, sesame oil, sugar and vinegar together into a saucepan, mix well, then bring to the boil.
+- Place the mirin, soy, miso paste, sesame oil, sugar, and vinegar into a saucepan, mix well, and then bring to a boil.

 - Turn down the heat and simmer the sauce until you have about 150mls.
 Remove from the heat and cool.

-- Bring the rice vinegar to the boil, then , simmer 3-4 minutes.
+- Bring the rice vinegar to a boil, then simmer for 3-4 minutes.
 Then cool.

-- Place the cucumber, tomatoes, spring onion, olive oil and pepper into a bowl, then add the vinegar and leave for 20 minutes.
-Just before serving add the spinach leaves to wilt slightly.
+- Place the cucumber, tomatoes, spring onion, olive oil and pepper into a bowl, add the vinegar and leave for 20 minutes.
+Just before serving, add the spinach leaves to wilt slightly.

-- To cook the salmon, place the skin onto kitchen towel to soak up the marinade.
+- To cook the salmon, place the skin onto kitchen paper to soak up the marinade.

-- Place into an oven proof frying pan, with dash of oil and heat.
-Once sizzling pop into the oven for 6-8 minutes, DO NOT OVERCOOK.
+- Place into an ovenproof frying pan with a dash of oil and heat.
+Once sizzling, pop into the oven for 6-8 minutes, DO NOT OVERCOOK.

-- Meanwhile boil the rest of the marinade that is left, and serve with the salmon as a dipping sauce.
+- Meanwhile, boil the rest of the remaining marinade, and serve with the salmon as a dipping sauce.